ibm-cloud-docs/codeengine/getting-started.md

      You won’t be able to see this API key again, so be sure to record it in a safe place.
      {: important}

+After you create your IAM API key, build your source code:

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external}.
 2. Select **Start creating** from **Run your source code**.